-An excess timeouts penalty acts as a “fourth timeout” for teams, and is called only when an injury timeout is needed, but the team has already called all three of their timeouts.
-This is a penalty because teams are not allowed to use more than three timeouts in a half, but it is a rather soft penalty because injuries occur often in football.
+An excess timeouts penalty acts as a “fourth timeout” for teams and is called only when an injury timeout is needed, but the team has already used all three of their timeouts.
+This is a penalty because teams are not allowed to use more than three timeouts in a half, but it is a rather soft penalty because injuries often occur in football.

-An excess timeout penalty in football is one of the more rare penalties to see called in a game, but is a big deal when it comes into play.
-This penalty essentially works as an injury timeout, but is assessed to a team when they have already used all three of their timeouts, and cannot stop the clock to tend to an injured player.
-This penalty would not be called on plays that included incomplete passes, changes of possession, the end of a quarter, or a run out of bounds.
+An excess timeout penalty in football is one of the rarer penalties to see called in a game, but it can have an effect on decisive plays late in the half.
+This penalty essentially works as an injury timeout but is assessed to a team when they have already used all three of their timeouts and cannot stop the clock to tend to an injured player.
+This penalty is not called on plays that include incomplete passes, changes of possession, the end of a quarter, or a run out of bounds.
 This is because on all of these plays, the clock automatically stops in the NFL, so there is no need for a timeout.

-In the NFL, the teams’ first offense only results in a ten second runoff of the game clock.
+In the NFL, the team’s first excess timeout offense results in a ten-second runoff of the game clock.
 If the offending team is on offense, it will automatically be applied, but if the offenders are on defense, the offense has the choice to decline the runoff.
-After the first excess timeout, each following excess timeout that is called inside of the two minute warning will result in a 5-yard penalty.
+After the first excess timeout, each following excess timeout that is called inside of the two-minute warning will result in a five-yard penalty.

 When a referee calls an excess timeout penalty, they will first explain what the penalty is being called and the result of it, then simply signal for a timeout as they would for any timeout.
 Although it is a penalty, the end result of it is an injury timeout, so timeout must be called by the referee.

-- The offense is tackled in bounds, the clock is running inside the two minute warning, and an offensive player gets hurt, and the offense has no timeouts remaining.
-If it is the offense's first excess timeout, the defense can accept or decline a ten second runoff.
+- The offense is tackled in bounds, the clock is running inside the two-minute warning, an offensive player gets hurt, and the offense has no timeouts remaining.
+If it is the offense's first excess timeout, the defense can accept or decline a ten-second runoff.

-- If an excess penalty is called for a second time on the offense in one half, each timeout after the first will be a 5-yard penalty on the offense.
+- If an excess penalty is called for a second time on the offense in one half, each timeout after the first will be a five-yard penalty on the offense.

-- An offensive player gets tackled in bounds and the clock continues to run inside of two minutes left in the half, but a defensive player gets injured and the defense has no more timeouts.
-Every excess timeout results in a five yard penalty on the defense here.
+- An offensive player gets tackled in bounds, and the clock continues to run with less than two minutes left in the half, but a defensive player gets injured and the defense has no more timeouts.
+A ten-second runoff results.